kygils/bayeshack-salesforce_team/README.md

 Real Example of the Classification Model:
-Not only does our model work on low/middle skill jobs, but we tested it on our financial engineering friend’s resume and the model produced accurate results.
+Not only does our model work on low/middle skill jobs, but we tested it on our financial engineering friendâ€™s resume and the model produced accurate results.

 TOP 10 RELATED OCCUPATION CODES
 O*NET-SOC Code